The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 What is different in McKinsey’s interview format?

-The case is the hardest part for most candidates since it involves a number of different skills that need to be demonstrated consistently across all questions and across multiple cases in succession.
+The case is the hardest part for most candidates since it involves several different skills that need to be demonstrated consistently across all questions and multiple cases in succession.
 Depending on the office, applicants need to go through four to six case interviews before receiving an offer.
 They need to convince the interviewers in all cases to start their McKinsey careers.

 Types of cases you may encounter